edgedb/easy-edgedb/chapter17/index.md

 1. How would you display every NPC's name, strength, name and population of cities visited, and age (displaying 0 if age = `{}`)?
 Try it on a single line.

 2. The query in 1. showed a lot of numbers without any context.
 What should we do?

-3. Renfield is now dead and needs a `last_appearance`.
-Try writing a function called `make_dead(person_name: str, date: str) -> Person` that lets you just write the character name and date to do it.

 [See the answers here.](answers.md)